 IDEAL© is a new online learning program offered by the Atlanta based Center for Israel Education (CIE; israeled.org).
 Registered participants will take part in six classes which they will be able to download and view at their convenience.
 Apply now.
-The first session is on October 29th.
-The program will run every Sunday from October 29 – December 10.
-A concluding program will be held on Sunday December 17.
+The first session will be posted online on Sunday October 29 at 9:00 AM.
+New sessions will be posted each subsequent Sunday.
+Participants can enroll and join at any time.

 As members of the inaugural cohort, students will have the unique opportunity to provide feedback about program content, format and delivery method throughout the six-week period.